Education

 Causes of Dry Eye

-Dry eye symptoms can be caused by various external influences or changes in the body’s nervous, hormonal, or immune systems.
-Inflammatory changes in the tear producing glands can interfere with the normal production of tears, which leads to less moisture and protection in the eye’s surface.
+Dry eye symptoms may result from external factors or changes in the body’s nervous, hormonal, or immune systems.
+Inflammation in the tear-producing glands can disrupt normal tear production, reducing moisture and protection on the eye’s surface.

 Tear Osmolarity & Dry Eye